YNodd/remote-heating-control-system-with-robot/README.md

 The code can be run in the terminal, or an executable can be packaged with pyinstaller.

-The files with the schedules for automatic changes and vacations are created on the first start of the program in the directory where the app was startet (if they don't exist already).
+The files with the schedules for automatic changes and vacations are created on the first start of the program in the directory where the app was startet (if they don't exist already).<br>
 To add or change this schedules, simply update the data in the corresponding file, in the right format (it's the format of a Python dictionary and there is an example on top of the files).

 Please consider: